HairySpoon/htlfc/docs/README.md

 This interface offers an assisted workflow whereby HTLFC will look for all files under a specified directory.
 Then, for each file found, the user may:

-  * examine the unpacked file in default browser,
+  * examine the unpacked pass 1 files in default browser,
-  * examine result of conversion also in browser,
+  * examine pass 2 conversion also in browser,
   * convert the input and save output to new file,
   * optionally delete the input file,
   * copy the input file's timestamp to the output.